alshedivat/al-folio/_pages/about.md

 * Natural Language Processing.
 * Using insights from machine learning for biology.
 In a specific example, learning a hierarchical or causal structure from genomics
  </details>

-[^1]: This is part of why I co-founded and co-organize [Monsoon Math Camp](https://www.monsoonmath.org) - an online math camp for promising high school students introducing them to advanced undergraduate and graduate-level math.
-You should check it out!
-I have also been involved in building and expanding other mathematical communities, like platforms for the PolyMath REU, DRP programs and the undergraduate math organization at IISc, etc.